 Data analysis and professional judgment are used to make generalizations about the state of the inventoried tree population.
 Recognizing trends in the data can help guide short-term and long-term management planning.
+See Appendix A for more information on data collection and site location methods.
 In this plan, the following criteria and indicators of the inventoried tree population were assessed: